dsh0416/evt/README.md

 | macOS | i7-6820HQ   | 16GB   | IO.select (using poll) | 28293.36 |

 The benchmark uses an invalid parser, and `wrk` is very error-sensitive.
 The benchmark can't close the connection properly.
-Use a valid parser, recent updates to my [midori](https://github.com/midori-rb/midori.rb) is able to use Ruby scheduler, which could achives 247k+ req/s on single thread.
+Use a valid parser, recent updates to my [midori](https://github.com/midori-rb/midori.rb) is able to use Ruby scheduler, which could achives 247k+ req/s on single thread with `kqueue` and 647k+ req/s with `epoll`.

 ## Install